mickem/nscp-docs/reference/misc/CauseCrashes.rst

 Queries
 =======
-A quick reference for all avalible queries (check commands) in the CauseCrashes module.
+A quick reference for all available queries (check commands) in the CauseCrashes module.

 :query:`crash_client`
 ---------------------